QuickBooks Blog

 General Ledger: What is it and how to fill out a general ledger template

-Accounting ledgers are an essential aspect of small business bookkeeping.
+Accounting ledgers are an essential part of a small business' bookkeeping practices.
 As a small business owner, you need to be aware of all the transactions your business has completed in an accounting period.
 That’s where the general ledger comes into play.

-Financial statements like the income statement, balance sheet, and cash flow statement show the financial health of a business.
+Financial statements, such as income statements, balance sheets, and cash flow statements, show the financial health of a business.
 Business owners can generate all three statements using the accounting cycle, which includes the general ledger.

 In this article you will learn: